 Future development within Bracknell Forest

-In October to November each year the local planning authority is sent ‘roll out’ information from the five main operators - T-mobile, Orange, 3, O2 and Vodafone.
+In October to November each year the local planning authority is sent ‘roll out’ information from the four main operators - EE, 3, O2 and Vodafone.
 This information shows the likely areas of search for suitable sites of telecommunications development for the following year.

-The council produces an annual map which combines the five mobile phone operators’ roll out information.
-This map shows ‘areas of search’ for telecommunication equipment in the borough.
-You can view the map at the council's office at Time Square in Bracknell.
+We produce an annual map that combines the four mobile phone operators’ roll out information.
+This map shows 'areas of search' for telecommunication equipment in the borough.
+You can view the map at our office at Time Square in Bracknell.

-Whilst not a planning consideration the council, as landowner, gets requests from time to time for the erection of telecommunications equipment on its land.
+While not a planning consideration, as landowner, we get requests from time to time for the erection of telecommunications equipment on our land.

-The council does not have a blanket policy and seeks to consider all cases on their merits.
-In some instances the council is in a position to allow the use of its land thereby removing the need for masts to be erected amongst homes, for example.
+We do not have a blanket policy and we seek to consider all cases on their merits.
+In some instances we are in a position to allow the use of our land thereby removing the need for masts to be erected amongst homes, for example.

-Please contact the council's head of property about any issues regarding the siting of telecommunications equipment on any sort on council-owned land.
+Please contact our Head of Property about any issues regarding the siting of telecommunications equipment on any sort on council-owned land.

 Health and the planning system

 Government guidance, the National Planning Policy Framework, gives advice on planning for telecommunications development.
 This states that 'Local planning authorities must determine applications on planning grounds.
 They should not seek to prevent competition between different operators, question the need for the telecommunications system, or determine health safeguards if the proposal meets International Commission guidelines for public exposure.'

 Use the links below to find more advice: